Narato/Narato.ResponseMiddleware/README.md

 }
 ```

-If you do **not** want to use the response model (reccomended, as the response model is our legacy model) add following config when adding Mvc support in ConfigureServices
+If you do **not** want to use the response model (recommended, as the response model is our legacy model) add following config when adding Mvc support in ConfigureServices

 ```C#
 services.AddMvc(